andreamalvetta/web-components/README.md

-# web-components
+# Web Components with LitElement

-take a look at this
+Take a look at this
 https://github.com/web-padawan/polymer3-webpack-starter